 In Henna for the Broken-Hearted, Sharell Cook an Australian who married an Indian and settled to live in Mumbai after exploring many parts of India talks about the adjustments a foreigner has to make to adopt India as home.
 She talks about things that will always keep you an outsider like the color of your skin or the stereotypes that you cannot run away from.
 In Moving to Goa, Katharina Kakar talks about choosing to make Goa her home along with her Indian husband.
 She talks about various facets of Goa that she discovered and the fact that she will always be an outsider.

 In the City of Djinns, William Dalrymple tries to discover Delhi, his new home as a young journalist and in Delhi a Megacity, Sam Miller walks around Delhi in a spiral to make a first-hand acquaintance with the city he would call home for a long time.
-Tamarind City by Bishwanath Ghosh traces author’s discovery of Chennai after he has made it his home.
+Tamarind City by Bishwanath Ghosh traces the author’s discovery of Chennai after he has made it his home.
 Gaynor Barton and Laurraine Malone even managed to write a guidebook on 10 Easy walks in Old Delhi that no resident has even attempted to do till they did it.

 Travel Books on Backyard Travel